mossgreen/mossgreen.github.io/_posts/2018-07-27-Searching-Text-Using-Grep.md

 `grep` stands for "global regular expression print".
 It processes text line by line and prints any lines which match a specified pattern.

+It can accept standard input as a parameter.

 ### Install grep

 ```bash